-Am I the only one with joint custody who thinks the court-assigned holiday parenting time schedule they have been ordered to follow is nonsense?
+Am I the only one with joint custody who thinks the court assigned holiday schedules they have been ordered to follow is nonsense?
 I can’t possibly be the only one frustrated beyond measure about having to put my kids through an exchange (or sometimes 2 in one day) just because it’s Memorial Day or Columbus Day.

-The holidays can be stressful enough without the added stress of dealing with the ridiculous court-assigned holiday parenting schedule too.
+The holidays can be stressful enough without the added stress of dealing with the ridiculous court assigned holiday schedules too.
 At present, I’m up against this holiday schedule, while at the same time dealing with an ex who is unwilling to be flexible with the schedule.

 I understand that it is in place as a safeguard to ensure you see your kids on holidays.